 Marketing.
 Unless you object, we may use your health information to inform you of products or services that we believe may be of interest to you.
 For example, we might contact patients receiving cancer treatment to notify them of the availability of an innovative treatment.

 Fundraising.
 We may use information found in your medical record, such as your name, address, phone number, and treatment dates, to contact you for our fundraising purposes.
-For example, to provide more charity care or otherwise improve the health of this community, we may attempt to raise money; therefore, we may contact you to invite you to attend an event or to ask you for a donation.
-If we send you any fundraising materials, we will tell you how you may opt out of receiving future fundraising communications.
+For example, to provide more charity care or otherwise improve the health of this community, we may contact you to invite you to attend an event.
+If we send you any fundraising communications, you can tell us not to contact you again.

 Request a Correction of Your Health Information.
 If you believe your health information is incorrect, you may ask us to correct the information.
 You will be asked to make such requests in writing and to explain why you believe your health information is incorrect.
 This request will become a part of your medical record.
-If we did not create the health information that you believe is incorrect, or if your treating physician determines that your health information is correct, or if the information is not used to make decisions about you, we may deny your request.
+If we did not create the health information that you believe is incorrect, if your treating physician determines that your health information is correct, or if the information is not used to make decisions about you, we may deny your request.

 Obtain a Paper Copy of This Notice.
 You may receive a paper copy of this Notice at any time upon your request.
-A copy of our current Notice of Privacy Practices may be viewed on our web site: www.FortHealthCare.com.
+A copy of our current Notice may be viewed on our web site: www.FortHealthCare.com.
 We are required to abide by the terms of our Notice currently in effect.
 We reserve the right to change the terms of our Notice and make the new notice provisions effective for all health information that we maintain.
 The new Notice will be available upon request, in our facilities, and on our website.